strbrgr/jochen/content/posts/road-to-512kb.md

 Dumping JavaScript left me with bare CSS and HTML, which are exactly the right tool for my simple project.
 To make my life easier but without falling back into the trap of a Frontend framework, I chose 11ty, a static site generator (SSG) allowing me to write most of my website content in Markdown and being able to use a templating language like nunjucks.
 Setup was easy and I was productive sooner compared to other SSG alternatives.

-Removing special fonts reduced the build by another 1/3 for each (uncached) request.
-The font-sets that I defined are the following and should :
+Removing special fonts reduced the build by another 30% for each (uncached) request.
+The font-sets that I defined are the following and should cover +95% of users due to fallback fonts:

 - Regular Text: `Optima, Candara, "Noto Sans", source-sans-pro, sans-serif;`
 - Code Blocks: `Menlo, Monaco, "Andale Mono", "lucida console", "Courier New", monospace;`